We are excited that you are interested in baptism!

 Clergy from Restoration always preside at weddings at Restoration.
 With approval from the Rector, clergy from outside our parish are welcome to assist.

 The First Step

-The first step in getting married at Restoration is to meet with Kathy Kenyon, who coordinates weddings at our church.
+The first step in getting married at Restoration is to meet with Nathan Dickerson, who coordinates weddings at our church.
 The purpose of this meeting is to get to know you individually and as a couple and to assess your readiness for entering the pre-marriage program.